Official Competition Rules, Regulations, Details, and Stuff

 Teams

-- A team consists of three to six students with up to two official coaches/mentors.
-Additional mentors can work with the teams at any time except during the actual final results runs for the various applications and benchmarks.
+- Additional mentors can work with the teams at any time except during the actual final results runs for the various applications and benchmarks.
 During that period, no coaches or outside mentors can help students.

 - Teams are typically composed of students from the same university or associated with a research institution.
 However, teams can be from different institutions as long as they compete under a common team name.